 While some believe that cracking JEE is impossible, others believe that you simply need to go through your CBSE syllabus a few times.
 The truth is that without regular practice, it won’t be so easy.
 You need to plan properly, practice regularly and take mock tests to ace the JEE.
 If you are having any trouble with your preparation, the Aakash iTutor app can be a great resource for quick revision and clearing doubts as you’ll find a wide range of subject-wise video lectures from Aakash faculty for you to learn from.

 Some believe that good results in board exams have got nothing to do with scoring high in JEE.
 This is untrue because the syllabus of Class 11 and Class 12 are the basis for JEE Main & Advanced.
 If a candidate performs poorly in the boards, there are chances that the candidate will perform poorly in JEE too.
 So preparations for boards should be as good as the preparations for JEE.

-Longer study hours mean better results at JEE
+Longer study hours mean better results in JEE

 The more books you study from, the more your chances of qualifying